raspberrypi/documentation/raspbian/applications/vcgencmd.md

 #### get_lcd_info

-Displays the resolution and colour depth of any attached LCD display.
+Displays the resolution and colour depth of any attached display.

 #### mem_oom